 If the required evidence is unavailable or inadequate then you may be offered an assessment to prove your knowledge.
 This means that you complete the assessment and assignment requirements of the course without doing the study.
 There will be a fee payable for marking and access to the learning website dependent on the time spent by the academic staff.
 This would be conducted before the course of study starts and if successful means that you do not need to enrol in that course of study or pay the full tuition fee.

-Please refer to the Application for RPL Sample Evidence Guideline on page 3.
+Please refer to the RPL Sample Evidence Guideline.

 If you have any other questions regarding Recognition of Prior Learning, then please contact the office by emailing email@example.com

 All materials submitted to support an application will be kept confidential.

 Materials will be returned to the applicant on completion of the RPL process, however, copies will be kept on the student file.

 You need to provide suitable evidence, as listed below, to support your application.